 Why would I want a Virtual Visit?

-- Stop viruses from spreading: If you may have COVID-19 or flu, staying isolated in your home is the best way to keep your family, friends, and community safe.
-A Virtual Visit allows our providers to safely assess your symptoms, schedule testing, and arrange for in-person care if necessary.
+- Stop viruses from spreading: If you may have COVID-19 or flu, staying isolated in your home is the best way to keep others safe.
+A virtual visit allows our providers to safely assess your symptoms, schedule testing, and arrange for in-person care if necessary.

 Is a Virtual Visit a better choice if I have possible COVID-19 symptoms?

 Some symptoms of COVID-19 are similar to everyday illnesses, such as colds, allergies, flu, and even stomach problems.
-If you need urgent or same-day medical care for possible COVID-19 symptoms, call our Walk-In Care Clinic
+If you need urgent or same-day medical care for possible COVID-19 symptoms, call our Urgent Visits team.
+A nurse will ask you questions about your symptoms and possible exposure to the virus, then coordinate the best care for your needs.
+This may include a virtual visit or a visit to our respiratory care unit.

 Since the COVID-19 health crisis began, most insurance companies now cover virtual visits, so call your insurance company to learn about your health coverage.